eparey/pesci/wiki/Input-Files.md

 Pesci requires 3 main inputs: a **gene orthology file** listing all orthologous gene pairs (1-to-1 and many-to-many) between the two species under comparison and the **single-cell gene expression count data** for each of these two species.

 Single-cell gene expression counts can be provided in any of the following formats: (1) a **sparse expression matrix** (a CellRanger-like directory), (2) a **scanpy h5ad** file **OR** (3) a **dense expression matrix**.
-It is also possible to provide several input files for a single species, for instance in cases where several libraries were sequenced and stored in distinct files (please see the examples page #linktodo).
+It is also possible to provide several input files for a single species, for instance in cases where several libraries were sequenced and stored in distinct files (please see example run in [Pesci Examples](https://github.com/eparey/pesci/blob/main/wiki/Examples.md)).
 Depending on input format, an additional file giving the **cell barcode to cell cluster correspondence** might be necessary.

 On this page, we describe all accepted input formats and provide example code to convert **Seurat Objects** into these formats.